lmyers3/method/README.md

 Hi welcome to my project!

-I am Lindsey Myers a software developer with one year of experience at Visa on the B2B Payables Automation team, automating the B2B payment flow.
+I am Lindsey Myers, a software developer with one year of experience at Visa on the B2B Payables Automation team, automating the B2B payment flow.
 Most of my experience is in Java using the Spring Framework so developing this project in Node.js, Express.js, and React.js was a challenge for me that pushed me to learn a lot about these stacks in a short amount of time.
 I developed this in my freetime (after work) so some of this code is rushed and could use a later refactoring.